 - The Forbidden City is closed on Mondays, due to maintenance.
 If it is not open on the day our group is due to visit, Beijing touring will be rearranged by your National Escort/Local Guide accordingly. - Yangtze River.
 Please note that all sections of the itinerary for the Yangtze River Cruise are especially subject to change.
 The movement of each vessel along the Yangtze is regulated by the Government's Yangtze River Authority (YRA).
 The river's rapid flow, the narrowness of the gorges and the recent increase in numbers of passengers means that the timetables are under some pressure.
 The YRA allocates times for access to mooring points, embarkation and disembarkation at docks and passage through the gorges.
 This means that the captain of each cruise ship is unable to confirm a final itinerary until shortly before departure (usually 24 hours prior).
 This can affect both the time and location where you embark and disembark your cruise ship.
-Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator. - An additional night has been added in Guilin to replace one night in Yangshou, to improve tour flow. - On Day 11 the tour will no longer travel to Ciqikou. - Sun and Moon Pagoda and Ronghu Lake moved to Day 18.
+Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator. - Chengdu will now be visited before the Yangtze River Cruise - Yangtze River Cruise will now operate upstream